International-GNSS-Service/SLM/doc/source/dependencies.rst

 When possible we specify wide version ranges on our dependencies.
 We recognize that downstream users of the SLM may extend it significantly and we maintain these wide ranges to minimize dependency version conflicts.
-We test using both minimum and maximum depedency version resolution.
+We test using both minimum and maximum dependency version resolution.

 .. note::

     The SLM will always track :term:`Django LTS releases <Long-term support release>`.
     These are the x.2.x series.
 This means the SLM will not support more than one Django_ feature release and that release will always be a x.2.x series.